BMPixel/cf-mail-bridge/README.md

      http://localhost:8787/api/v1/messages
    ```

-4. **Check Security:**
+4. **Check Processing:**
-   Verify that malicious content is properly sanitized in the response.
+   Verify that HTML content is properly processed in the response.

 ## 🔧 Development Commands